Learn Excel Macros & VBA Programming (Free Tutorial & 50++ Examples)

 Cubic roots obtained using macros in Excel VBA

-39. Check Even or Odd
+Example 39 – Check for Even or Odd Values

 Checking odd or even numbers dataset